DiRaltvein/memory-corruption-examples/README.md

 - unreachable

 Ikos outputs a lot of unreachable notices that were not taken into account because they are false positives.
 Code is reachable and because of that unreachable notes were not taken into account when creating table.

+CVE-2024-0321:

+- ikos: memory access might be invalid, could not infer information about pointer 'szLine'.
+Gave it a star(\*) but it lacks knowledge to report it as error